How to Get a Diagnostic Evaluation

 - Since there is no clear test for ASD, clinical judgment plays an important role in the diagnostic process.
 This means that clinicians need to rely on their knowledge and experience with the full range of children with ASD in order to make an accurate diagnosis.
 Seeking out a professional who specializes in the diagnosis of ASD is highly recommended.

 - Remember there is no one symptom that leads to a diagnosis (e.g. lack of eye contact), nor the presence of any one symptom that rules out the diagnosis (e.g. does not engage in self-stimulatory behavior).
-A child must display several symptoms in each of the three core areas (language, social, behavioral) in order to receive a diagnosis within the autistic spectrum.
+A child must display several symptoms in both the social-language & rigid/repetitive behavior realms in order to receive a diagnosis within the autistic spectrum.

 - A thorough diagnostic evaluation should consist of the following components: